 'When decorating a table for Christmas, I like to make it feel really fun and festive with gold accessories, colored glassware and plenty of candlelight,' says Sue Jones, co-founder and creative director at OKA.
 'You can add a sense of drama with lots of greenery placed down the centre of the table or woven around a hanging chandelier.
 I would tie it all together with seasonal flowers and winter berries in rich, festive colors.'

-Scandinavian design is distinctive for several reasons: pared-back, unfussy, uncluttered spaces – and a winning combination of form and function create aesthetically pleasing, yet practical interiors this holiday season.
+Scandinavian decor is distinctive for several reasons: pared-back, unfussy, uncluttered spaces – and a winning combination of form and function create aesthetically pleasing, yet practical interiors this holiday season.

 'To create a full and inviting atmosphere in the dining room, you want to include as much as you can on your table without creating a cluttered and busy space,' says Ailie Williams, stylist at Neptune.